Zander MacKenzie

-Zander MacKenzie (born 28 August 2005) is a Scottish professional footballer who plays for Scottish League One club Queen of the South on loan from club Partick Thistle.
+Zander MacKenzie (born 28 August 2005) is a Scottish professional footballer who plays as a midfielder or full back for Scottish League One club Queen of the South.

 Career

 Partick Thistle

 Aged 16 MacKenzie graduated from the Thistle Weir youth academy and joined the club's first team on a two-year contract, as a modern apprentice.

 MacKenzie made his first team debut for Thistle in September 2022, in the Scottish Challenge Cup, coming off the bench away to Falkirk.
 MacKenzie made his first league appearance for Thistle as a substitute in a 3-2 home defeat to Dundee, in November 2022.

 MacKenzie provided the first assist of his career in a 5-0 away win over Cove Rangers.

 Following a breakthrough into the first team, MacKenzie signed a three-year contract extension with Partick Thistle in July 2023.

 MacKenzie scored his first goal for Partick Thistle adding the third in a 3–0 home win over Queen's Park in the Scottish Championship in August 2024.